 Water is a great growth medium for bacteria and other disease-causing organisms.
 Mains water is treated with chlorine to slow the growth, but warm water speeds it up.
 For safety, water should be stored at more than 60 degrees Celsius, but much more than this is a waste of energy, so set your hot water thermostat appropriately.

 The overall efficiency and environmental impact of your water heating system depends a lot on how much you use and when you use it.
 Where the energy used to heat the water comes from also has a major impact.
-Most of our energy originally comes from the sun, even coal, so the closer we get to the primary source the better.
-This means solar water heating or heat pumps are usually the best choice for most situations.
+Most of our energy originally comes from the sun, even coal and gas, so the closer we get to the primary source the better.
+This means solar water heating or heat pumps (especially with solar electric panels!) are usually the best choice for most situations.
 There are times when an instantaneous heater or very small electric storage system makes more sense though.
 Ask our consultants for advice on your situation.

 Heat pumps have been around for a long time in the form of fridges and freezers, for quite a while in reverse cycle heating and cooling systems and most recently as water heaters.
 They work by ‘pumping’ heat from one place to another, using a compressor and a refrigerant.
 In the case of your fridge it is pumping the heat from inside the cabinet to the room outside.
 In the case of a heat pump hot water system they are pumping the heat from the outside air, which has been heated by the sun, into the water storage tank.

 They are very efficient at heating because instead of converting electricity (or gas) into heat it uses a much smaller amount of energy to move heat from elsewhere.
 In Australia we mostly use air-sourced heat pumps, but in colder climates ground-sourced heat pumps are more common.